Universebenzene/benzene-overlay/README.md

 dev-python/numcodecs               | 0.12.1; 0.13.1                                             | Pulled in by zarr
 dev-python/pykdtree                | 1.3.13                                                     | Optional for yt
 dev-python/pytest-examples         | 0.0.13                                                     | Test dependency for pydantic-settings
-dev-python/pytest-repeat           | 0.9.3                                                      | Test dependency for new zict
 dev-python/pytest-textual-snapshot | 1.0.0                                                      | Test dependency for new memray.
 Dependency syrupy is included but not listed in the table dev-python/python-pkcs11           | 0.7.0-r1                                                   | Test and optional dependency for asyncssh.
 Recover from [GURU](https://gitweb.gentoo.org/repo/proj/guru.git/commit/?id=a6b3f15b1a76a2b066f9ff763fab5588bab902c6) dev-python/python-socketio         | 5.9.0; 5.11.4                                              | Optional for yt